Guide to operations

 These fees will be reduced by 50% if the University moves to full or partial remote operations:

-- Student Center Building Fee: Covers the cost of renovating and expanding the Natali Student Union, a project approved by student referendum.
-Under a policy of the PASSHE Board of Governors, these costs are to be paid by students.
+- Student Union Building Fee: Covers the cost of renovating and expanding the Natali Student Union, a project approved by student referendum.
+Under a policy of the PASSHE Board of Governors, these costs are to be paid by students. ($74 savings*)

 As approved by the University’s Council of Trustees, the Student Association Fee will be reduced to $140 should all University instruction and activities be conducted remotely this fall.
 The reduced rate supports services provided virtually while in-person activities are suspended.
 A pro-rated portion of the standard on-campus fee ($300 less the $140 remote rate) will be refunded if the University shifts from in-person to entirely remote operations during the semester.